Yorafa/UTodo/README.md

 # install dependencies
 pip install -r requirements.txt

+# modify the environment variables in .env file and then run the server
+python manage.py runserver

+# or run by gunicorn
+gunicorn config.wsgi:application --bind 0.0.0.0:8000
 ```

 ## ALL API

 - [x] POST `/course/create/` : create a course to current user